One Last Breath (Creed song): Music video

 Due to prior commitments with director Dave Meyers, Stapp managed to show up to shoot the video the very next day where shooting began at 6:00 a.m.
 Actress Dawn Cairns, who appeared in the "My Sacrifice" video, also makes an appearance as the woman crying bloody tears into a bowl.
 The band flew her in from Argentina where she had just finished a shoot two days earlier.
-Beginning to feel the effects of the accident, Stapp had to be medicated during the shoot to deal with the pain in his head. neck and spine and was also suffering from a headache.
-A doctor and a masseuse were on site during the shooting of the video and a body double was used for certain scenes Stapp was unable to complete.
+Beginning to feel the effects of the accident, Stapp had to be medicated during the shoot to deal with the pain in his head, neck, and spine, and was also suffering from a headache.
+A doctor and a masseuse were on site during the shooting of the video, and a body double was used for certain scenes Stapp was unable to complete.
 Stapp was limited in the video as he mainly just stood and sang with little movement or gesticulation.
 Meyers told Stapp during the shoot that his facial expressions from the pain actually helped in getting the emotion of the song to come across better and noted that he could tell Stapp was in terrible pain during the last shot of the video.

-After the shooting was completed, Stapp's pain continued to worsen, and after an MRI on his neck and back it was revealed that the extent of his injuries were worse than once thought.
+After the shooting was completed, Stapp's pain continued to worsen, and after an MRI on his neck and back it was revealed that the extent of his injuries were worse than originally thought.
 Doctors discovered he had a bulging disk between two vertebrae in his neck and a smashed disk in his lower back.
 An adjacent missing disk from a congenital condition likely worsened the situation.